jordanchude/jordanchude/README.md

 ### <div align="center"> Connect 🔌 <br> <a href="mailto:jordan@chude.co"> jordan@chude.co </a> • <a href=https://linkedin.com/in/jordanchude>LinkedIn</a> • <a href="https://www.dropbox.com/s/hyt6fs1c7ehc5m5/Jordan-Chude-Williams-Resum%C3%A9.pdf?dl=0">Resumé</a> </div> ###

 ### About Me
-I am a software engineer with a background in the music industry.
+I am a Software Engineer with a background in the music industry.
 At my core, I am an organized thinker that loves problem solving.
 While in music, I developed both of these skills through finding creative and efficient ways to bring artists to market and, as a software engineer, I utilize these skills through creative and efficient ways to develop reliable applications.
 I am passionate about contributing to work that I am proud of and that benefits society, and look forward to life's challenges or error messages as an opportunity for growth.

 **LANGUAGES**: HTML5, CSS, Javascript, Python